gitbls/RPiVNCHowTo/README.md

 * A systemd socket/service config file pair is required for each VNC port, and each port will implement a single screen resolution.
 You can easily create the socket/service pair files with the make-systemd-xvnc script (on this github) or you can create your own in /etc/systemd/system (but make-systemd-xvnc is MUCH easier).
     * Edit the VNC configuration files as needed.
 If you used make-systemd-xvnc you should not need to modify them unless you run into a problem.
         * If you need to edit them, sudo Edit the .service files as appropriate, located in /etc/systemd/system
-        * Change the resolution in xvnc<span>0@</span>.service as desired.
-I like my VNC window to be nearly full screen size on my 1900x1200 monitor, so I use 1880x1100, which is the setting in xvnc<span>0@.</span>service.
-For my 1900x1080 laptop I use 1880x960, which I've put in the file xvnc<span>1@.</span>service (with a corresponding xvnc1.socket file).
+        * Change the resolution in xvnc<span>1@</span>.service as desired.
+I like my VNC window to be nearly full screen size on my 1900x1200 monitor, so I use 1880x1100, which is the setting in xvnc<span>1@.</span>service.
+For my 1900x1080 laptop I use 1880x960, which I've put in the file xvnc<span>2@.</span>service (with a corresponding xvnc2.socket file).
         * The filenames for the .socket and the .service file must match, except for the @ in the .service filename.
         * The @ in the filename is important.
-When a VNC connection is made, a new service is automatically started with the name similar to xvnc0@n-serveripaddr:port-remoteipaddr:port.service. the @ enables that.
+When a VNC connection is made, a new service is automatically started with the name similar to xvnc1@n-serveripaddr:port-remoteipaddr:port.service. the @ enables that.
 * `sudo systemctl daemon-reload` - Must be done when systemd configuration files are modified.
 If you use make-systemd-xvnc you are given the option of performing the reload and starting the sockets.
 * Start the VNC service connections.
-For each one you've created (e.g., xvnc0 and xvnc1 in this example), start the socket and enable it across reboots:
+For each one you've created (e.g., xvnc1 and xvnc2 in this example), start the socket and enable it across reboots:
-    * `sudo systemctl start xvnc0.socket` - Starts the socket in the running system
+    * `sudo systemctl start xvnc1.socket` - Starts the socket in the running system
-    * `sudo systemctl enable xvnc0.socket` - Sets the socket to start after the system reboots
+    * `sudo systemctl enable xvnc1.socket` - Sets the socket to start after the system reboots
+    * `sudo systemctl enable --now xvnc1.socket` - Starts the socket in the running system and sets the socket to start after system reboots
 * **Test** that you can use a VNC client to connect to your server.

 If you are using make-systemd-xvnc you can easily create all the socket/service pairs.
-When you create them manually, if additional VNC resolutions are needed, copy the xvnc0* files to, for instance, xvnc1.socket and xvnc<span>1@.</span>service.
+When you create them manually, if additional VNC resolutions are needed, copy the xvnc1* files to, for instance, xvnc2.socket and xvnc<span>2@.</span>service.
 Then, sudo Edit the .socket file to change the socket number (increase by 1 from the previous), and sudo Edit the .service file to change the resolution.
 After the files are appropriately updated, issue the above sudo systemctl daemon-reload/start/enable command sequence for the new socket.

 make-systemd-xvnc looks for existing socket/service pair files, and if found will ask if you want to replace or create additional pairs.
 Newly-create pairs are numbered following the last xvnc socket/service pair file.